 I wasn’t as serious about personal development as I am now.

-Then, a few years ago (at least ten), I had the urge to write again.
+Then, a few years ago (at least ten, am getting old), I had the urge to write again.
 First, I bought a pocket calendar because I loved the structure of it.
 I would write an itinerary of my life: the places I would travel to, the people I would spend time with, and how often I ate noodles for dinner.

 Those calendar diaries are fun to read: I like discovering what I did on the 17th July seven years ago, and whether or not I actually did have noodles for dinner that day.
 It also helps if you ever have to apply for a visa, or want to claim travel in your tax return.
 I get that not everyone is into those sort of things.
 Slowly, but surely, I couldn’t fit everything I wanted to write about in my calendar diary, so I started journalling.